Why do I want to eat all the time?

 6 - Now you can be fairly sure whether your hunger was from emotions, boredom, thirst, or actual physical hunger.

 7 - If it's physical hunger, feel free to eat healthy and nutritious food.
 To fill you up the food you eat should be high in protein, fiber, and water.
 Eat slowly and mindfully.
 Chew well and savor every bite of it.

 8 - Rinse and repeat at the next sign of hunger.

 Would it be helpful for us to support you when you create a vision of your healthiest, most JOYful life?
 We’d love to guide you every step of the way in this process and along your journey to reaching that vision.
-Give us a call at 1-866-JOYVIAL or schedule your free discovery session.
+Click the 'Contact' button in the top right corner or simply send us an email to firstname.lastname@example.org to schedule your free discovery session.